This module will provide concepts and tools to enable users to:

 - Develop an understanding of what conflict resolution systems design is

-- Learn the reasons that systems support the strengthening of social/political organizations and help them be more agile and effective in the work they do
+- Learn the reasons that systems support the strengthening of communities and social/political organizations and help them be more agile and effective in the work they do

 - Discover the elements a system needs to support a culture that addresses conflict early and more effectively, thereby reducing the risks, negative effects, and costs of conflict